Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Introduction

 To obtain the equivalent of an electron spin, two main approaches have been followed.
 The first one relies on symmetries to obtain degenerate energy levels, acting as pseudo-spins~\cite{wu2015scheme,he2016acoustic,liu2017pseudospins}.
+This historical analogue QSH effect has been extensively studied theoretically and experimentally in mechanical systems~\cite{PhysRevX.8.031074}, acoustics~\cite{mei2016pseudo,he2016acoustic} and photonics~\cite{yves2017crystalline,yang2018visualization} and it has been established that QSH modes exhibit a reduced backscattering against various type of defects.
 The second one on the contrary, starts with a configuration displaying several inequivalent Dirac points and break inversion symmetry~\cite{lu2017observation,pal2017edge,lu2018valley,zheng2020acoustic}.
 That second case, which is the focus of this work, is called the Valley Hall effect.
 The reason is that the symmetry breaking turns the Dirac points into small gaps with valley shaped dispersion relations.
 Each valley carries a topological charge, and is essentially decoupled from the others.
 A typical configuration to illustrate this decoupling is the scattering of valley edge modes on sharp bends and various possible combinations, such as $Z$ and $\Omega$ shaped paths.
-Many works have observed a very high transmission across these bends, which seems to originate from valley conservation\cite{liu2018tunable,zhang2018achieving,tian2020dispersion,zhang2019programmable,zhang2022gigahertz,haslinger2022localized}.
+Similarly to the case of QSH devices, many works have observed a very high transmission of valley Hall modes across these bends, which seems to originate from valley conservation\cite{vila2017observation,liu2018tunable,zhang2018achieving,tian2020dispersion,zhang2019programmable,zhang2022gigahertz,haslinger2022localized}.
+While both the analogue QSH and VH effects aim at creating pseudo-spin to protect the topological modes, they do so in fundamentally different ways.
+The QSH designs are based on a 6-fold rotational symmetry while VH systems break inversion symmetry.
+The two approaches have been compared in a few specific settings, and their robustness to backscattering seems to depend substantially on the type of defects and their implementations~\cite{orazbayev2019quantitative,deng2019comparison}.
+This observation indicates that the scattering properties are not solely dependent on the topological properties of the modes but also on the symmetries of the underlying systems.